No Hard Feelings (2023 film): Plot

 32-year-old Maddie Barker is an Uber driver and bartender in Montauk, New York.
-As she owes property taxes on the home she inherited from her mother, her car is repossessed and she faces bankruptcy.

-Desperate to keep the home, Maddie responds to an unusual Craigslist posting.
-Wealthy couple Alison and Laird Becker seek someone to date and have sex with their 19-year-old son Percy in exchange for a Buick Regal.
+As she owes property taxes on the home she inherited from her mother, her car is being repossessed, and she faces bankruptcy.
+Desperate to keep her home, Maddie responds to an unusual Craigslist posting.
+Wealthy couple Alison and Laird Becker seek someone to date their 19-year-old son Percy in exchange for a Buick Regal.
 As he is shy and has no experience with girls, drinking, parties, or sex, his parents hope to boost his confidence and "get him out of his shell" before he attends Princeton University.

 Maddie attempts to seduce Percy at the animal shelter where he volunteers.
-But after she offers him a ride home, he thinks she is attempting to kidnap him and pepper sprays her.
-Despite this, they agree to go on a date the next day.
+When she offers him a ride home, he thinks she is attempting to kidnap him and maces her.
+Despite this, she agrees to a date.
 Maddie and Percy meet at a bar the next night and then go skinny dipping at the beach.
-While they are in the water, a group of drunken teenagers starts to steal their clothes.
-Naked, Maddie attacks them, frightening Percy, who then refuses to have sex with her.
+While they are swimming, drunken teenagers steal their clothes.
+Naked, Maddie attacks them, frightening Percy, who refuses to have sex with her.
 When Maddie tries to leave with his clothes, Percy jumps on her car, naked, and they outrun the police.
-They attempt to have sex, but he develops an anxiety rash, so Maddie takes care of him.
+As they attempt to have sex at her home, he develops an anxiety rash, so Maddie instead takes care of him.

-Maddie and Percy continue to date, sharing more about themselves and forming a friendship.
+Maddie and Percy continue dating, sharing more about themselves and becoming friends.
 Maddie reveals her father was cheating on his wife and family in New York City with her mother, so she and Maddie were left on their own, although he paid her off with some cash and the house.
 Both reveal that they never went to prom, so they imitate a prom night, going to a fancy dinner where Percy plays a rendition of "Maneater" on the piano.
-Afterward he meets a school acquaintance, Natalie, who invites him to a Princeton orientation party.
+Afterward, he meets a school acquaintance, Natalie, who invites him to a Princeton orientation party.